algoritmau/threejs-journey/README.md

 This is an extended exploration of the Bruno Simon's course: [Three.js Journey](https://threejs-journey.xyz/).

-I complemented the lessons and content from Bruno's course with the [official Three.js documentation](https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene) as well with content from other sources in order to achieve a solid understanding of Three.js.
+I've added some personal touches that helped me to get a better understading of Three.js

+- I've reviewed and used approaches and functionality from the [official Three.js documentation](https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene)  and other online resources.

+- I used TypeScript and Sass.

-I've also written all the content with TypeScript and Sass.
+- I've also written each lesson in React Three Fiber.

 ## Lessons